fpdevil/learngo/README.md

 	_A String is a `byte slice` behind the scenes._

+    A string value is a read only byte slice and cannot be manipulated directly.
+But it can be converted to a byte slice and updated and then converted back to string again.

+    * conversion of string to byte slice can be done easily as follows

+    ```go
+    str := "test"

+    // converting to byte
+    b := []byte(str)

+    // byte slice to string
+    newstr := string(b)
+    ```
+    The above essentially copies the bytes of string into the new byte slices underlying backing array.
+So, each of them maintain a separate backing array and changing one does not directly affect the other.

+    + counting the `runes`:

+    The `len` function counts only the number of bytes in a string or a byte slice.
+In order to count the number of `runes`, we have to use `RuneCount` or `RuneCountInString` function(s) from the `utf8` package.

+    ```go
+    // go doc spec
+    // RuneCount returns the number of runes in p.
+Erroneous and short encodings
+    // are treated as single runes of width 1 byte.

+    func RuneCount(p []byte) int
+    ```

 	+ Slicing an array, slice or a string

 	representation:
 	```go
 	sliceable[start_position : end_position]